A Guide To Leisure Batteries: Construction and Care

 This gives your typical daily consumption.
 It is surprising how much power is required and how we take it for granted.
 Heavy consumption equipment like motor movers will have a detrimental effect on the battery performance for the reasons explained below.

 From this information decide what size battery will likely be needed depending on how long you are away from a charging source.
 It is likely that this is not enough to meet your needs and will have to consider a top up charge.
-This will be covered in more depth in the Battery Charging guide.
+This will be covered in more depth in our Expert Guide to Charging a Leisure Battery and Expert Guide to Solar Power and Solar Panels for Camping and Caravanning.

 Unfortunately there are so many different factors involved in a battery’s actual performance, its Ah capacity can only be taken as a guide.
 The type of battery design and construction, ambient temperature, battery age, and consumption levels have already been mentioned.
 In practical terms, nearly all caravanners find their battery seems to need recharging far sooner than they expected.